Skip to main content

 Control Transfer Statements

-Dart provides keywords to alter the standard flow within a loop structure.
+Dart provides keywords to alter the standard execution flow within any for loop:

-• break: Immediately terminates the loop.
-Execution resumes at the first statement following the loop block.
+• break: Immediately terminates the innermost enclosing loop.

 }